DONSA/phabriport/README.md

 The shortcut to execute the command is: **⇧ + ⌘ + p**.

-If you don't have Alfred, you can still run the **phabriport.php** file in the source folder and copy the result to your clipboard.
+If you don't have Alfred, you can still run the **phabriport.php** file in the source folder and pipe the result to your clipboard.

 About